Want to know how to design your own products?

 Your project is assigned by an external client.
 Generally this project will be more in the

 For the Open subject you are free to choose an activity or subject that is relevant to the general purpose of the exchange programme All-round Designer.
 Your choice must be approved by the programme coordinator.
 Hobby projects are excluded.

 Foreign students can instead attend the introduction and language programme (check your Learning Agreement).

 Complete your exchange semester or year by taking one or two cross-departmental modules.
 You will receive ECTS credits when you complete a module successfully.

 - Course catalogue

 You are required to have two years of Bachelor’s study experience in a relevant field (e.g. Bachelor’s degree in Engineering or Business) and English-language skills at B2 level.

 Want to follow the Innovation variant?
 Then you are required to have business related study experience.

 As part of the application process you will need to upload a portfolio of your product design work.
 The portfolio should demonstrate suitability for the specialization you choose (Engineering, Product Experience or Innovation).
 For the Engineering variant for example include work which demonstrates experience with product development processes and basic knowledge/skills of the engineering aspects of product development.
-For the Experience variant include visualization and idea generation skills for example.
+For the Experience variant include visualization, idea generation and modelmaking skills for example.
 Next to this, since during the Experience variant, you will be presenting your work to a company, sufficient knowledge of technical and emotional English is highly recommended.